mikeonslow/elm-workshop/part4/README.md

 >Before getting started with this part, be sure to `cd` into the directory `part4` in your project and open the `Main.elm` file

-In part 4, we'll introduce Elm's "union type" and add to our `Msg` union type as well as installing some new packages and updating our imports section.
+In part 4, we'll introduce Elm's "custom type" and add to our `Msg` custom type as well as installing some new packages and updating our imports section.

 From the Elm guide:
 >Many languages have trouble expressing data with weird shapes.
 They give you a small set of built-in types, and you have to represent everything with them.
 So you often find yourself using `null`, booleans or strings to encode details in a way that is quite error prone.
 >
->Elm's union types let you represent complex data much more naturally.
+>Elm's custom types let you represent complex data much more naturally.

-In this application we'll mostly use union types to model the messages that are passed to our `update` function but this is just one of may uses for union types.
-Some examples of union types in action are Elm's `Maybe` type:
+In this application we'll mostly use custom types to model the messages (`Msg`) that are passed to our `update` function, but this is just one of many uses for custom types.
+Some examples of custom types in action are Elm's `Maybe` type:

 ```elm